 Three-cornered leek is from the garlic and onion family.
 It’s considered invasive in the U.K., so foraging of it is heavily encouraged.
 When I saw the big patch in my garden, I knew it would end up in my kitchen!

-All parts of the three-cornered leek are edible, and it has a taste similar to spring onion (which can be substituted in this dish if you can’t find any!)
+All parts of the three-cornered leek are edible, and it has a taste similar to spring onion (which can be substituted in this dish if you can’t find any!).
+You can also use it in my Three Cornered Leek and Ricotta Pasta (15 Minute Creamy Pasta).

 The key to checking whether you have found three-cornered leek is by looking at the flowers – they should be white with green lines running down to the centre.